 When working out your cash out strategy you will notice a few options at UK betting sites, here is what they mean.

-The full cash out option allows the punter to end the bet at any time and receive some form of pay out.
+The full cash out option allows the sportsbook bettor to end the bet at any time and receive some form of pay out.
 Most customers will only cash out late into the game or event if they are doubtful the team they have backed will hang on to claim victory, or they have changed their mind on the outcome of the bet.

 By using the full cash out, the punter will take a portion of their winnings depending on how the game is going and how long is left.
 The amount you cash out on will be quite less than what you would claim if the bet ran to the end, but sometimes taking a small amount home is better than losing it all.

 At the time of writing, only Bet365 offers the option of an auto cash out.
-This allows punters to create a rule that sees them enter an amount of money they wish to receive from the bet.
+This allows sports bettors to create a rule that sees them enter an amount of money they wish to receive from the bet.
 Once the cash out reaches that set amount, the bet will immediately cash out.

 This is very similar to the full cash out option, but it gives you an extra opportunity to boost your eventual winnings.
 You can use the partial option to cash out a percentage of the bet and let the rest of the bet run until the end of the game.